FCC contributes $1.5 million to 94 community projects across Canada

-Regina, Saskatchewan – Farm Credit Canada (FCC) is giving $1.5 million through its FCC AgriSpirit Fund to 78 community groups across Canada to support rural capital projects.
-In honour of Canada’s 150th anniversary, the fund was increased from $1 million.
+Farm Credit Canada (FCC) is giving $1.5 million through its FCC AgriSpirit Fund to 94 community groups across Canada to support rural capital projects.

-Nationally, 1,214 applications were received this year which demonstrates how invested rural Canadians are in their communities.
-Over the past 14 years, the FCC AgriSpirit Fund has supported almost 1,100 projects, an investment of more than $12 million.
+Over the past 16 years, the FCC AgriSpirit Fund has supported 1,263 projects, an investment of more than $15 million.

-The next application period opens in spring 2018.
-Registered charities and non-profit organizations interested in funding can visit www.fccagrispiritfund.ca for eligibility requirements and to apply online.
+The next application period opens March 1, 2020.
+Registered charities, municipalities and non-profit organizations interested in funding can visit www.fccagrispiritfund.ca for eligibility requirements, to apply online and view past projects.

-FCC is Canada’s leading agriculture lender, with a healthy loan portfolio of more than $30 billion.
+FCC is Canada’s leading agriculture lender, with a healthy loan portfolio of more than $36 billion.
 Our employees are dedicated to the future of Canadian agriculture and its role in feeding an ever-growing world.
 We provide flexible, competitively priced financing, management software, information and knowledge specifically designed for the agriculture and agri-food industry.
-Our profits are reinvested back into agriculture and the communities where our customers and employees live and work.
-Visit fcc.ca or follow us on Facebook, LinkedIn, and on Twitter @FCCagriculture.
+As a self-sustaining Crown corporation, our profits are reinvested back into the agriculture and food industry we serve and the communities where our customers and employees live and work while providing an appropriate return to our shareholder.
+Visit fcc.ca or follow us on Facebook, Instagram, LinkedIn, and on Twitter.

 For more information, photos or interviews, contact: